 About me

-I am a postdoctoral researcher in cosmology based in Cambridge, working at the Department of Applied Mathematics and Theoretical Physics (DAMTP) and the Kavli Institute for Cosmology, supported by a Swiss Postdoc Mobility fellowship.
-Prior to this, I was at the ICTP South American Institute for Fundamental Research in São Paulo, and at the University of Geneva in the cosmology group.
+I am a researcher in cosmology based in the CBPF in Rio de Janeiro.
+Previously, I was a Postdoc at the University of Cambridge, supported by a Swiss Postdoc Mobility fellowship.
+Prior to this I did a Postdoc at the ICTP-SAIFR in São Paulo, and at the University of Geneva.

 My research is driven by the quest to understand the content and evolution of the Universe, the value of the mass of the neutrinos and the nature of the accelerated expansion of the Universe.
 To do this, I study the large-scale distribution of matter using a variety of cosmological probes.